Fiserv/card-pointe/docs/documentation/CardPointeOnlyMerchantBoardingViaCoPilotAPI.md

 The access token is valid for a limited timeframe, indicated by the <code>expires_in</code> value (in seconds).
 Once a token has expired, you must request a new token.

 > - The provided <code>client_secret</code> is a secret and should never be exposed on the client side via JavaScript.
 Ensure that the client secret is stored securely in your application.
-> - Do not expose the access_token or 'refresh_token' in client-side applications.
+> - Do not expose the <code>access_token</code> or <code>refresh_token</code> in client-side applications.
-> - Create a dedicated CoPilot user account for authenticating your CoPilot API requests, and do not use this account to access the CoPilot web application.
-Using this account to access the CoPilot web application will initiate the two-factor authentication (2FA) requirement for this account, preventing the authentication of your API requests until the 2FA requirement is satisfied.
+> - Create a **dedicated** CoPilot user account for authenticating your CoPilot API requests, and do not use this account to access the CoPilot web application.
+Using this account to access the CoPilot web application will initiate the two-factor authentication (2FA) requirement for this account, preventing the authentication of your API requests until the 2FA requirement is satisfied

+### Token Request